-The differences in the ice climate associated with changing snow amounts influence and are influenced by changes in the polar atmospheric state.
-To analyze this, we assess mean atmospheric conditions for 70-90N and 60-80S, regions that are relevant to the underlying sea ice (Figure 7).
-With increasing snow on sea ice and thicker and more extensive ice in both hemispheres, the atmosphere is colder in both the Arctic and the Antarctic (Figure 7a and 7d).
-This will in turn influence the sea ice-atmosphere heat exchange and further reinforce the ice state changes.
-The total high-latitude precipitation declines with the colder atmosphere (Figure 7b and 7e), consistent with a reduced atmospheric moisture holding capacity and less evaporation from a more ice-covered surface (e.g. Bintanja et al., 2014; Vihma et al., 2015).
+The differences in the ice climate associated with changing snow amounts influence and are influenced by changes in the polar atmospheric state (Figure 7).
+In particular, with increasing snow on sea ice and thicker and more extensive ice in both hemispheres, the atmosphere is colder in both the Arctic and the Antarctic (Figure 7a and 7d).
+This will feedback and further reinforce the ice state changes.
+The total high latitude precipitation declines with the colder atmosphere (Figure 7b and 7e), consistent a reduced atmospheric moisture holding capacity and less evaporation from a more ice-covered surface (e.g. Vihma et al., 2015; Bintanja et al., 2014).
 A greater fraction of this precipitation falls as snow in the colder climates.
-In both hemispheres, this generally offsets the overall decline in precipitation, resulting in only

-340 modest snowfall changes for the 70-90N and 60-80S annual means across the simulations (Figure 7c and 7f).
-The exception is for the no-snow case in the 60-80S region, where low snowfall occurs as the influence of temperature on precipitation phase dominates the snowfall response.
+In the Northern Hemisphere, this somewhat offsets the overall decline in precipitation, resulting in only modest snowfall changes for the 70-90N annual mean across the simulations (Figure 7c).
+However, in the Antarctic, the relative change in the phase of precipitation is not enough to offset the overall decline and the 70-90S annual mean snowfall is reduced in simulations with increased snow on sea ice (Figure 7f).

 Figure 7.
 The relationship of the climatological 70-90N (a) annual average surface air temperature, (b) annual total precipitation, (c) annual total snowfall versus the annual maximum Northern Hemisphere volume of snow on sea ice across the simulations.
-Bottom panels show conditions for 60-80S versus the Southern Hemisphere snow volume for (d) annual mean surface air temperature, (e) annual total precipitation, and (f) annual total snowfall.
+Bottom panels show conditions for 70-90S versus the Southern Hemisphere snow volume for (d) annual mean surface air temperature, (e) annual total precipitation, and (f) annual total snowfall.
 The whiskers show +/- one standard deviation across the 20 years analyzed for each simulation.

-350 3.3 Differences in the ice mass budgets

-Equilibrium sea ice conditions are obtained in the simulations when the long-term average annual ice melt is equal to the longterm average annual ice growth.
-Note that because of the prescribed dynamics, ocean circulation and mixing will not respond to different melt/growth fluxes across the sensitivity simulations.
+3.3 Differences in the ice mass budgets Equilibrium sea ice conditions are obtained in the simulations when annual ice melt is basically equivalent to annual ice growth.
 Figure 8 shows how ice mass budget terms vary with snow volume across the simulations.
 The two hemispheres show fundamentally different behavior.
-With increasing snow volume,

-- 355 the total ice growth and melt are relatively insensitive in the Northern Hemisphere but increase considerably in the Southern Hemisphere.
+With increasing snow volume, the total ice growth and melt are relatively insensitive in the Northern Hemisphere but increase considerably in the Southern Hemisphere.
 In the Southern Hemisphere, this is consistent with an increase in the ice volume annual cycle (Figure 6b).
 However, in the Northern Hemisphere, the relative insensitivity of the total ice growth or ice melt to changing snow conditions appears to contradict the reduction in the ice volume annual cycle with increasing snow volume (Figure 4b).
-This occurs because, on the hemispheric scale considered here, ice melt and growth happen throughout the year and so changes in the - 360 magnitude of these terms are not necessarily associated with seasonal ice loss and gain.
+This occurs because, on the hemispheric scale considered here, ice melt and growth happen throughout the year and so changes in the magnitude of these terms are not necessarily associated with seasonal ice loss and gain.